Unfitted Spectral Element Method for interfacial models: Numerical experiments

 In the context of $h$-convergence (Figure \ref{fig:eigen_hconvergence}), we set the stabilizing coefficients to $\gamma_A = 4.1$ and $\gamma_M = 0.002$ respectively.
 Aside from the initial step, we observe our expected rate of convergence,

-for the USEM with Ghost Penalty Stabilization.
-This convergence rate aligns with our theoretical analysis and demonstrates the effectiveness of the Ghost Penalty method, which can handle problems where the solution's regularity, $m$, exceeds the finite element functions' degree $p$.
+for the USEM with ghost penalty Stabilization.
+This convergence rate aligns with our theoretical analysis and demonstrates the effectiveness of the ghost penalty method.
 In contrast, standard USEM struggles to maintain the theoretical convergence trajectory and becomes unstable and unreliable as we refine the mesh and reduce the mesh-to-interface intersections.
 Additionally, there is a noticeable difference in the progression of matrix condition numbers between the two methods.
-From the outset, the non-Ghost Penalty version is already in or close to the ill-conditioned range, while the Ghost Penalty matrices, both stiffness and mass, exhibit convergence rates of approximately $O(h^{-2})$ and $O(1)$ respectively, which are in line with their fitted counterparts.
+From the outset, the non-ghost penalty version is already in or close to the ill-conditioned range, while the ghost penalty matrices, both stiffness and mass, exhibit convergence rates of approximately $O(h^{-2})$ and $O(1)$ respectively, which are in line with their fitted counterparts.

 For $p$-convergence in Figure \ref{fig:eigen_pconvergence}, we set $\gamma_A = 0.1$ and $\gamma_M = 0.05$.
 In this case, both versions of USEM initially exhibit spectral convergence, with their curves deviating significantly from the reference polynomial line (blue).
 This behavior is notably different from the Poisson problem with the same domains $\Omega$ and $\Gamma$.
 However, the non-stabilized method breaks down after reaching degree $p=4$, with the error curve diverging and exhibiting random oscillations.
 On the other hand, GP USEM continues to descend in a spectral fashion, approaching machine precision (double arithmetic) and remaining stable even at higher degrees.
-Regarding the condition numbers, the main observation is that Ghost Penalty delays the inevitable and rapid increase in condition numbers, which is one of the factors contributing to the improved numerical stability of the GP algorithm.
+Regarding the condition numbers, the main observation is that ghost penalty delays the inevitable and rapid increase in condition numbers, which is one of the factors contributing to the improved numerical stability of the GP algorithm.
 Interestingly, the stabilized mass matrix's condition number eventually reaches and appears to overtake that of the stiffness matrix.
 This observation is somewhat surprising since the mass bilinear form for is much simpler than for stiffness.